BCDA-APS/gestalt/README.md

 generate caQtDM '.ui' files from user data.
-Widgets can be created and properties modified without needing to load any Qt libraries, default widget parameters can be provided in a YAML stylesheet, and then data can be taken from a spreadsheet to position the widgets and provide them with individualized setup.
+Widgets can be created and properties modified without needing to load any Qt libraries, default widget parameters can be provided in a YAML stylesheet, and then data can be taken from a comma separated file to provide the widgets with with individualized setup.

 For a full example, see: https://github.com/keenanlang/gestalt_example